OluKennie/WeRateDog-Udacity-Data-Analyst-Project-2/README.md

 6. Timestamp were converted to datetime.
 7. Rows with missing values were removed.
 8. Variable types were change to appropriate.

+## Questions(5) were formulated and 4 visualization were generated

+__Questions__

+1. Are retweets and replies correlated?
+2. Statistics of Dog Stage and Ratings
+3. Which dogs are the top favorite dog?
+4. Which are the top dogs according to retweets?
+5. What's the distribution for the retweet count?
+ __Visualization__
+1. Heatmap of correlation between favorite count and retweet count
+2. Distribution of ratings
+3. Top favorite dog
+4. Distribution of Source
+Check out the insights and visualization (here)[https://github.com/OluKennie/WeRateDog-Udacity-Data-Analyst-Project-2/blob/main/act_report.ipynb]